15 Best Things to Do in Fairfield (CT)

 Right by the Town Green is a local museum with temporary exhibitions opening a window on Fairfield’s past.

-The Fairfield Museum and History Center is made up of a museum building with several galleries, a research library and reading room, and an 80-seat theatre on the Town Green.
+The Fairfield Museum and History Center is made up of a museum building with several galleries, a research library and reading room, and an 80-seat theater on the Town Green.

-In the Tulloch Library Gallery there was also an absorbing show on the flight pioneer Gustave Whitehead, who conducted powered flights in Fairfield and Stratford in 1901 and 1902.
-The Fairfield Historical Society manages an array of local properties, like the David Ogden House, a saltbox house from 1750, open Sunday afternoons from the start of June to the end of September.
+The Fairfield Historical Society manages an array of local properties, like the David Ogden House, a saltbox house from 1750.
+This building is open Sunday afternoons from the start of June to the end of September.

 4. Penfield Beach